 An experienced workshop facilitator, Vermette has worked extensively with marginalized groups and at risk youth.
 Her workshop pedagogy concentrates on the basic creative process and the use of writing as a means of developing coping skills.
 Her goal, first and foremost, is to assist people to find their own voice and tell their own story - a process that leads to pragmatic (increased communication skills) as well as emotional (increased resiliency skills) benefits.

-Vermette is completing her Master of Fine Arts – Creative Writing (University of British Columbia).
+Vermette has an MFA in Creative Writing from the University of British Columbia.
 Vermette lives, works, and plays with her two daughters and two cats in Winnipeg, Manitoba, Canada.

 To learn more about her, please visit her website.